skale-me/skale/doc/skale-API.md

 ### ml.binaryClassificationMetrics(measures, options[, done])

-### ml.SGDClassifier(options)
+### ml.SGDLinearModel(options)

-Creates a regularized linear classifier model fitted via [stochastic gradient descent] learning.
+Creates a regularized linear model fitted via [stochastic gradient descent] learning.
+Such model can be used either for regression or classification, as training method is identical, only prediction changes.
 SGD is sensitive to the scaling of the features.
 For best results, the data should have zero mean and unit variance, which can be achieved with [ml.StandardScaler].